who-blackbird/who-blackbird.github.io/contents/alignment.md

 ```

 However, this is a very specific subset, and is not a representation of the coverage of NA12878’s genome.
 If you want to compare this with the coverage distribution across the whole genome, you can do the same steps but for the [NA12878](http://github.com/nanopore-wgs-consortium/NA12878/blob/master/Genome.md).

+## Alignment visualisation

+To inspect the alignment, we will use [Integrative Genomics Viewer](https://software.broadinstitute.org/software/igv/).

+Open IGV and check that hg19/GRCh37 human genome of reference is selected.
+Then, load your BAM file in

+alignment/NA12878.ROI.sort.bam